 There's a timeline, as you'd expect; all the sliders and settings we mentioned above and even a place where you can manage guest access by adding email addresses to which instructions can be sent regarding installing the app.
 You can also download videos direct to your mobile as often as you like.

-If you really want to get involved in some pointless smart home nonsense, then you can use Netamo's Smart Home Bot (which is currently in Beta).
+If you really want to get involved in some pointless smart home nonsense, then you can use Netamo's Smart Home Bot.
 Chat on Facebook Messenger with the bot and it will livestream and operate the floodlight.
 Full credit to the Netatmo devs for getting it to work.
 Less credit to the person who came up with the idea in the first place.

 Although the Netatmo Presence is exactly what a smart home product shouldn't look like – both in the software and in the metal itself, plus we'll be having nightmares about that bracket screw for weeks – it's still a great outdoor security camera.

 Why?
 Because the functionality is ace.
 All the alerts and notifications are spot on, the addition of a floodlight adds functionality like few competitors, it'll keep your home safe, while making itself useful on all those other occasions when you're not getting robbed.

 Sure, all that weatherproofing doesn't come cheap, but with no subscription fee to ever pay the Presence soon covers its costs.
 And compared to its Ring and Nest competition it seems like a relative bargain.

 A company owned by Amazon, Ring is a name that has, er, presence in the smart home space.
 From its well known doorbell to this, the Floodlight Cam, which is big and bright and every bit the main Netatmo competitor.